norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 Norwich Bicycle Repair Co-operative Ltd have held the contract to provide the UEA Dr Bike service since January 13th 2014.

->> _The service is undergoing some changes <<
+>> ## Dr Bike @ UEA is changing

-We want your needs and priorities to be at the centre of our vision for Dr Bike
+The future is a little uncertain at present, but there's one thing we do know: we want your needs and priorities to be at the centre of our vision for Dr Bike
 ## > Leave us some feedback ##
 **We are currently conducting a survey on the Dr Bike @ UEA service** - we would really appreciate it if you can take a couple of minutes to fill it in [here](https://www.surveymonkey.co.uk/r/PW3LLNW) so we can see what we might change.